Retiring Physician Checklist

 □ Long-Term Care Insurance

 If taxes are the largest known expense, long-term care might be the largest unknown or lumpy expense.
-That said, traditional Long-Term Care insurance is expensive and may not be there when you need it, and hybrid LTCI policies are poorly understood by the folks who sell them.
+That said, traditional Long-Term Care insurance is expensive and may not be available when you need it, and hybrid LTCI policies are poorly understood by the folks who sell them.

 Long-Term Care insurance is complicated and likely not necessary if you can self-fund.